-Construction in progress of approximately \$10,328,000 and \$3,198,000, respectively, at June 30, 2017 and 2016 consisted primarily of costs incurred for rehabilitation loading bridges and terminal ramp improvements.
+Construction in progress of approximately \$1,904,000 at June 30, 2018 consisted primarily of costs incurred for engineered materials arresting system, car rental facility, and general aviation ramp rehabilitation.
+Construction in progress of approximately \$10,328,000 at June 30, 2017 consisted primarily of costs incurred for rehabilitation loading bridges and terminal ramp improvements.